 A Feast for the Senses at Mercato Centrale in Florence, Italy

 Tuscany is deeply connected to the land—the crops that grow here, from fruit and vegetables to olives and wine grapes, are central to Tuscan cuisine.
 Mercato Centrale, housed in the original 1874 market building, is a working showcase for Tuscany’s food products (and for the Italian knack for stunning displays).
 Walk the aisles and admire the stalls and shops, purchase dried pastas, olive oils, or other food items as gifts, stock up on wine or picnic supplies, try salads or spreads for bread, and eat fresh sandwiches or baked goods.
-Upstairs, you can sit and dine in a market-driven food court with with stalls and bars selling prepared foods and drinks surrounding an open seating area
+Upstairs, a market-driven food court with with stalls and bars selling prepared foods surrounds an open seating area.

 They say a way to a man’s heart is through his stomach.
 Well, that goes for this adventurer as well.
 Last month, I was able to feast my eyes (and stomach) on Florence, Italy.
 Yes, I did climb the Duomo.
 Also, I admired the details of the grand feat of David, which was much larger than I expected.
 And, I purchased a small silver charm to add to my necklace of the Fleur de Lis on the Ponte Vecchio.
 However, none of those places were my favorite sight in Florence.
 I fell in love with the Mercato Centrale.
 All under one roof are butchers, cheesemongers, bakeries, gelaterias, wine markets, and countless restaurants with open kitchens serving Tuscan favorites.
 Of the multiple days that I stayed in Florence, I did stop for an intimate trattoria experience, but the rest of my meals were at the Mercato Centrale people watching and wishing that I had a bigger stomach or better said more stomachs like a cow.
 See my full post and pictures of Eataly - Culinary Travel to Florence, Italy on Ms Traveling Pants